Argentavis: Classification

 Argentavis is a member of the family Teratornithidae, a group of large birds of prey that inhabited the Americas from the Late Oligocene to the Late Pleistocene.
 The group currently numbers seven species across six genera.
 A. magnificens is the second-oldest of these taxa, surpassed only by Taubatornis campbelli.
 The fact that both of the oldest taxa in the group originate from South America suggests that the group as a whole also evolved here, only migrating to North America in the latter part of the Cenozoic.

 Teratornithidae was included in a phylogenetic analysis that was published by Steven Emslie in 1988, reproduced below.
 The analysis was conducted using cranial characters of various taxa within the order Ciconiiformes, the storks, with a specific focus on Vulturidae (Cathartidae, New World vultures).
 This analysis included Teratornis merriami as a representative of Teratornithidae, and found the group to be just outside of Vulturidae.
-Based off of the fact that this analysis found more shared characters distinguishing Vulturidae and Teratornithidae from other Ciconiiformes than ones specific to either group, indicating a close relation, Emslie suggested that Brodkorb's 1964 placement of teratornithids as a subfamily within Vulturidae might be more correct than retaining the familial rank, as Campbell and Tonni have done.
+Based on the fact that this analysis found more shared characters distinguishing Vulturidae and Teratornithidae from other Ciconiiformes than ones specific to either group, indicating a close relation, Emslie suggested that Brodkorb's 1964 placement of teratornithids as a subfamily within Vulturidae might be more correct than retaining the familial rank, as Campbell and Tonni have done.
 Currently, Teratornithidae is still at the familial rank.